 Marriage is not required for all, but it is encouraged for many.

 To the unmarried and the widows I say that it is good for them to remain single as I am.
 But if they cannot exercise self-control, they should marry.
 For it is better to marry than to burn with passion. -1 Corinthians 7:8-9

-Believers should seek a believing spouse and should not enter into relationship with unbelievers on the grounds that their lives do not share a common foundation in Christ.
+Believers who are not called to singleness should seek a believing spouse and should not enter into relationship with unbelievers on the grounds that their lives do not share a common foundation in Christ.

 Do not be unequally yoked with unbelievers.
 For what partnership has righteousness with lawlessness?
 Or what fellowship has light with darkness?
 What accord has Christ with Belial?
 Or what portion does a believer share with an unbeliever? -2 Corinthians 6:14-15